Metaswitch/chronos/doc/technical.md

 ## Chronos Technical Introduction

-In Chronos we're aiming to build a mechanism to trigger some work to be done on a recurring interval in a way that is both redundant and efficient.
+With Chronos we've aimed to build a cloud-ready timer service in a way that is both redundant and efficient.
 The solution to this must satisfy the following properties:

 1. Cannot contain a single point of failure (must be redundant).

      * Implies that the client must not be limited to talking to a single access point (in case that fails)
      * Implies that more than one process (or, better, server node) be responsible for handling a given timer.

-1. Must support dynamic addition or removal of capacity with no loss of service.
+2. Must support dynamic addition or removal of capacity with no loss of service.
-2. Must support a clustered client (for example, a client instance might set a timer, then die, but the timer should still be able to be popped on another instance of the client cluster).
+3. Must support a clustered client (for example, a client instance might set a timer, then die, but the timer should still be able to be popped on another instance of the client cluster).
-3. If asked for a timer to pop in n seconds, must pop it within at most 2\*n seconds (the closer to n the better).
+4. If asked for a timer to pop in `n` seconds, must pop it within at most `2*n` seconds (the closer to `n` the better).

 A solution should also: